joemoose/dungeoneers.d20/docs/character.md

 | 2 | Protective | *or* | Manipulative |
 | 3 | Selfless | *or* | Self-Entitled |

-These traits will set a tone for role-playing your character and let others know what to expect.
+These traits set a tone for role-playing your character and let others know what to expect.

 ### Trait Combination Descriptions